rahulmeharkar/.Net-CRUD-Op/README.md

 # .Net-CRUD-Op
-Just like Ecommerce web site we develop a project for sell images Tool used : Visual Studio 2015, PostgreSQL, this mini project build using ado.net,KENDO UI,JS,Jquery,AJAX
+Just like Ecommerce web site we develop a project for sell images Tool used : Visual Studio 2015, PostgreSQL,
+FrameWork use : .net
+In this project you see Create,Read,Update and Delete operations